NgChucky/NgChucky/README.md

 - 👋 Hi, I’m @NgChucky
 - 👀 I’m interested in Robotics and AI
-- 🌱 I’m currently learning C++, machine Learning with tensorflow and scikit-learn
+- 🌱 I’m currently learning C++, Julia and PyTorch
-- 💞️ I’m looking to collaborate on developing a semi-sentient all-terrian robot
+- 💞️ I'm developing a Hexapod AGI Robot assistant
-- 📫 Reach me at nagarajuchukkalax@outlook.com or b151467@rgukt.ac.in

 <!---
 NgChucky/NgChucky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.